 This results in a scar around the nipple, with a vertical scar running down form the nipple to the breast crease.
 Sometimes if there is a lot of skin excess a further scar in the breast crease is needed.

 Personalised care at a hospital close to you with a comprehensive five-year structured follow-up programme and fully BAAPS and BAPRAS accredited surgeon.

 Prices without implant, from £6500.

 You will immediately appear different but it can take 6 months for final breast shape and position to be revealed.

-After the operation, you will need to wear a non-underwired support bra for six weeks to help support the breast tissue while it heals.
+After the op, you will need to wear a non-underwired support bra for 6 weeks to help support the breast tissue while it heals.

-You will need to avoid any serious physical activity for the first two weeks after a mastopexy and avoid any heavy lifting (which includes small children).
-After this, you can gradually increase your activity and by six weeks you can resume all normal activities.
+You will need to avoid any serious physical activity for the first 2 weeks and avoid any heavy lifting (which includes small children).
+After this, you can gradually increase your activity and by 6 weeks you can resume all normal activities.

 Is there anything else I should know?

-No one has two breasts that are exactly the same.
-Although you will not be symmetrical following the procedure, breast uplift surgery often has a symmetrising effect.
+No one has two breasts exactly the same.
+Although you will not be symmetrical following the procedure, it often has a symmetrising effect.
 Any pre-existing asymmetries between your breasts will influence the final outcome of the procedure.